publisha/publisha.github.io/Research/indesignusers.md

 You will need a large version of the cover for marketing purposes when you deliver through the Apple iBooks.
 This needs to be 1400pixels on the short side.

 Conclusion: Some changes may be required, but the cover is often not included in the main InDesign file for print; it is more likely to be printed separately.

-### Master pages
+### Master pages / Parent Pages

 When you export to ePub, all of the master page items are ignored. headers, footers, page numbers etc. They won't get exported.

 Conclusion: leave your master page items alone.

 ### Pagination

 Probably the most difficult of all, is dealing with page beginnings and ends.
 Book designers will often have finely crafted their InDesign files to get an exact number of pages (book extent) and will have adjusted leading and font spacing to remove orphans and widows.
 Since many of these adjustments will be ignored, they can stay, but some old habits need to be expunged!
 For example, if a soft break has been added near the bottom of a page (to remove a paragraph widow), then this will be a disaster in the eBook.
 It could result in a sudden break in the middle of a line.
 It is essential that the book design uses a different technique in InDesign.
 I advise using the keep together options in the paragraph style rules.
 This should tackle your orphan and widow problems for the print version and will be delivered as CSS rules in the ePub3 file (orphan and widow control has very limited support in eBook readers).

 ### Page start